Juan Arango

 Juan Fernando Arango Sáenz (born 16 May 1980) is a Venezuelan former professional footballer who played as an attacking midfielder.
+Arango was considered by some in the sport as the greatest Venezuelan footballer of all time.

 He spent the better part of his professional career in La Liga with Mallorca, appearing in 196 official games, and also played several years with Borussia Mönchengladbach for which he signed at the age of 29.

 Arango was Venezuela's record holder in international caps and goals for several years, scoring 22 times in 129 matches between 1999 and 2015.
 He represented the nation in six Copa América tournaments.

 Club career

 Early years and Mallorca

 Arango's parents hailed from Colombia, having immigrated to Venezuela before he was born, in the city of Maracay.
 He started playing as a professional at the age of sixteen with Nueva Cádiz FC, which ascended to the Venezuelan Primera División the following season under the name Zulia FC.

 The following year, Arango joined Caracas FC but, after six months playing with the team he was bought by Mexico's C.F.
 Monterrey.
 He represented two other clubs in the latter country, C.F.
 Pachuca and Puebla FC, until 2004, when he joined La Liga side RCD Mallorca in Spain (coached by Benito Floro, also his boss at Monterrey) on a one-year link, with an option for a further three.

 On 20 March 2005, Arango suffered a serious injury after a brutal collision with Sevilla FC's Javi Navarro.
 He fell unconscious, broke his cheekbone, swallowed his tongue and got serious cuts in his face; he returned to play a month later and, in the following season, was the team's top scorer with 11 league goals.

 In 2006, EFE chose Arango as the third best Latin American player in the Spanish league, with the first place taken by Pablo Aimar.
 The following year, he also obtained a Spanish passport, in March.
 On 9 March 2008, he scored his first hat-trick for Mallorca, in a 7–1 home thrashing of Recreativo de Huelva, with teammate Dani Güiza – who finished as the campaign's Pichichi – adding two; he only missed one league game from 2005 to 2008 combined.